jannbar/deno-movie-api/README.md

 # Deno Movie API

 A simple REST API that returns a bunch of movies.
-Written in Deno.
+Built with Deno.

 ## Routes